 Resolve conflicting accounts

 You may find that some of your users create a personal Google Account using your email address at your company or school.
-If you then sign up for a Google for Work product and add those users to your organization's account, they'll have the same address in both their personal and work Google Account, which creates a conflicting account.
+If you then sign up for a Google Cloud product and add those users to your organization's account, they'll have the same address in both their personal and work Google Account, which creates a conflicting account.
 When they next sign in to their personal Google Account, they'll be asked to resolve this conflicting account.What is a conflicting account?

 What isn't a conflicting account?
 Personal Google accounts that don't use your organization's Google address as either the primary or alias email address.
 For example, a personal Gmail account (email@example.com) with no alias addresses is never a conflicting account.